Synthesising Counterfactual Explanations via Label-Conditional Gaussian Mixture Variational Autoencoders: Evaluation

 Our method demonstrates strong performance on two robustness metrics.
 LAPACE-Last achieves perfect (100\%) robustness to model changes and is guaranteed to be perfectly robust to input changes, as it always generates the same cluster centroid as CE for any input.
 LAPACE-Last is also competitive when compared with the robust baselines.
 It matches the proximity of RobXCE (robust to model changes) while achieving better plausibility, diversity, and a more efficient runtime.
 Compared to DRCE (robust to input changes), LAPACE-Last has notably better robustness and plausibility.
 Among our method's variants, robustness to model changes steadily increases from First to Last.
 This is expected, as the CE moves from a point near the original input to a more central point within the desired class.
 This shift improves plausibility and encourages that newly trained classifiers will likely predict it correctly.
 Finally, LAPACE is one of the fastest methods (second only to NNCE) because of its amortised inference nature.
 After a one-time training cost for the main model (L-GMVAE), generating a counterfactual for any new input is very fast, requiring only a few forward passes.
 It also offers a key advantage over nearest-neighbour-based methods (NNCE, RobXCE, DRCE) by generating synthetic CEs, protecting the privacy of the original dataset.

-Table \ref{tab:actionability} reports the actionability results of LAPACE against two FACE variants.
+\textbf{Actionability evaluation.} Table \ref{tab:actionability} reports the actionability results of LAPACE against two FACE variants.
 We used a combination of constraints on 5 features per dataset, which is \AR{around} 20\% and 50\% of total features on heloc and wine\AR{, respectively}.
-Under these conditions, both LAPACE variants consistently found valid counterfactuals that satisfied all constraints, outperforming the baseline methods.
+Under these conditions, both LAPACE variants consistently found valid CEs that satisfied all constraints, outperforming the baselines.

+\textbf{More on the path points.} To further examine the characteristics of all generated path points connecting the input to LAPACE-Last centroids, we evaluate the classifier's predicted target class probabilities and the plausibility (LOF) of the paths.
+We present the results on heloc and wine in Figure \ref{fig:ablation}.
+As $\tau$ increases, the class probabilities grow consistently, validating that the learned latent space of the L-GMVAE faithfully aligns with the classifier's predictions.
+Note that the probabilities at smaller $\tau$ values are highly dependent on the random selection of test inputs; therefore, variance could be high there.
+LOF scores for entire paths, including those before crossing the decision boundary, are consistently low (near 1.0), indicating that these synthetic points lie well within the data manifold.
+The reconstructed cluster centroids (LAPACE-Last points) often exhibit the greatest plausibility with LOF below 1.0, confirming they are located in regions denser than their neighbours.

 In summary, LAPACE generates multiple paths of CEs that allow users to choose between solutions with high proximity and those with high plausibility and robustness.
 Actionability constraints can also be reliably addressed.
 The method is fast to compute, guarantees perfect robustness to input changes, and delivers the best-balanced performance across all metrics.
 Furthermore, the very low standard deviation across multiple runs confirms the stability of our approach.